2023 Good Morning America Book Club List: The Best Books Ranked

 Dominicana by Angie Cruz

-Thanks to Libro.Fm and Flatiron for my copy.
-All opinions are my own.
-I was blown away by the Cruz’s latest novel which explores her Dominican roots.
+I was blown away by the Cruz’s latest coming-of-age novel which explores her Dominican roots.
 15-year-old Ana dreams of moving to America, envisioning a life of glamour, wealth, and freedom.
 She accepts the hand of a husband twice her age to fulfill her dreams but is in for quite an awakening when she makes it to the Bronx.

 Her immigrant story was filled with strength and courage as over the course of a year-and-a-half meek Ana is molded into a strong woman.
-Miserable in her life, Ana is forced to choose between duty to her family and her dreams
+Miserable in her life, Ana is forced to choose between duty to her family and her dreams. #gifted by Libro.FM

 The Family Upstairs by Lisa Jewell

 I love Lisa Jewell.
 As I read her books I find each one creepier than the last.
-This, the newest novel in her arsenal, starts with Libby’s 25th birthday when she inherits a multi-million dollar home.
-Libby knows that she was adopted at 10 months old.
-She does not know the truth about what happened to her family.
-When she inherits a mansion worth millions, she starts to investigate her strange past.
+This book starts with Libby’s 25th birthday when she inherits a multi-million dollar home.
+She knows that she was adopted at 10 months old but, she doesn’t know the truth about what happened to her family.
 She is shocked to find that the story that she was told is not what happened to her family.

-25+ years ago Henry, his sister, and parents are living a very privileged life.
+25+ years ago Henry, his sister, and his parents are living a very privileged life.
 When he is 12 years old, things change when David moves into the house with his wife and kids with no plans to leave.
 He is charismatic and alluring to everyone except Henry.
 The story moves between past and present until the two stories come together and you finally understand what happened in the house all those years ago.
-I really enjoyed this book.
+I love listening to full cast audiobooks and this popular thriller book was no exception.
+If you love Lisa Jewell, check out our post: The Best Lisa Jewell Books Ranked: Complete List

 Sex and Vanity by Kevin Kwan